clirdlf/ndsa.org/experts-guide.md

 ## Kate Zwaard
 Supervisory Information Technology Specialist, Repository Development Center, Library of Congress

 Kate Zwaard manages software development projects in the Repository Development Center, which creates applications to support the digital content lifecycle.
 Prior to joining LC, she was the Lead Program Planner for digital preservation at the United States Government Printing Office, where she helped conceptualize and develop the Federal Digital System.
 She has served on the PREMIS editorial committee.
-Zwaard co‐chairs the NDSA Standards and Practices Working Group.
+Zwaard co‐chairs the NDSA Standards and Practices Interest Group.

 Email address: kzwa@LOC.GOV